Maggie Murray Counsellor/Psychotherapist RegMBACP (Accred)

 1. Courage - to be vulnerable, to be open, and accepting of what is going on right now.

 2. Change - through exploration and self-awareness, development and growth will occur.
-Focus on gratitude as it is fundamentally important to a person's wellbeing as is feeling appreciation, rather than the need to feel happy all the time or striving for perfection which can not realistically be maintained.
+A focus of gratitude is fundamentally important to a person's wellbeing as is feeling appreciation, rather than the need to feel happy all the time or striving for perfection which can not realistically be maintained.

 You will have the opportunity to take responsibility for what doesn't feel right and find new ways to be more compassionate towards yourself and others to improve your mental wellbeing.

-3. Continue - throughout the therapy process you will gain a deeper understanding of yourself and be on a new pathway to focusing your attention on living your life with a more contentment and alleviating distress.
+3. Continue - throughout the therapeutic process you will gain a deeper understanding of yourself and be on a new pathway to focusing your attention on living your life with more contentment through alleviating your distress.